NEXT TEAR

 No formal qualifications are required.
 Artists may be self taught, returning to painting after time away, or already holding undergraduate or postgraduate degrees.

-We particularly encourage applications from disabled artists and from Black, Asian and minority ethnic backgrounds, who remain underrepresented within the cultural sector.
+We particularly encourage applications from older artists, disabled artists and those from Black, Asian and minority ethnic backgrounds, who we believe are still underrepresented within the arts.

-TEAR is a non-accredited programme and cannot sponsor visas.
+TEAR is a non-accredited programme and therefore is unable to sponsor visas.

 The application process helps us understand how you work and how you think about painting.